Loli (district): Infrastructure

-The district as of 2020 had a total of 21 elementary schools, 11 junior highschools, 4 senior highschools, in addition to two vocational highschools.
+The district as of 2020 had a total of 21 elementary schools, 11 junior high schools, 4 senior high schools, in addition to two vocational high schools.
 The district also had two tertiary education institutions as of 2020, all of them located in Dira Tana village.
 In 2020, the district had a total number of four mosques, 395 Protestant churches, 11 Catholic churches, and one Balinese temple.

-Loli has a total road length of 135.41 kilometers in 2020, of which 88.01 kilometers have been paved with asphalt.
+Loli has a total road length of 135.41 kilometres in 2020, of which 88.01 kilometres have been paved with asphalt.
 Regarding the communication sector, the district was supported by the presence of 12 base transceiver station towers as of 2020.
-The district had the highest internet speed for outlying and underdeveloped regions under the Bakti Program by the Ministry of Communication and Information Technology in 2022, with a recorded speed of 9.60 Mbps, compared to the slowest in Waimital, West Seram Regency with a recorded speed of only 106 Kbps.
+The district had the highest internet speed for outlying and underdeveloped regions under the Bakti Program by the Ministry of Communication and Information Technology in 2022, with a recorded speed of 9.60 Mbit/s, compared to the slowest in Waimital, West Seram Regency with a recorded speed of only 106 kbit/s.